jennybuckley/community/sig-api-machinery/api-extensions-position-statement.md

 ## Background
-We have observed a lot of confusion in the community around the general topic of ThirdPartyResources (TPRs) and apiserver aggregation (AA).
+We have observed a lot of confusion in the community around the general topic of CustomResourceDefinitions (CRDs) and apiserver aggregation (AA).
 We want to document the current position of the API Machinery SIG.

-Extremely briefly, TPR is a mechanism for lightweight, easy extension of the kubernetes API, which has collected a [significant userbase](https://gist.github.com/philips/a97a143546c87b86b870a82a753db14c).
+Extremely briefly, CRD is a mechanism for lightweight, easy extension of the kubernetes API, which has collected a [significant userbase](https://gist.github.com/philips/a97a143546c87b86b870a82a753db14c).
 AA is a heavier-weight mechanism for accomplishing a similar task; it is targeted at allowing the Kubernetes project to move away from a monolithic